gaborbernat/bernat-tech/content/posts/type-hints/index.md

 ## What it was designed to do?

-First, let's see why do we need type hints in Python.
-There are multiple advantages of this, and I'll try to enumerate it in their order of importance:
+Let's see why we need type hints in Python.
+There are multiple advantages, enumerated in order of importance:

 ### 1. Easier to reason about code